sensu/sensu-docs/content/sensu-go/5.5/api/tessen.md

 ## The `/tessen` API endpoints {#the-tessen-API-endpoints}

-The Tessen API provides HTTP access to manage your [Tessen](../../reference/tessen) configuration.
+The Tessen API provides HTTP access to manage [Tessen](../../reference/tessen) configuration.
 Access to the Tessen API is restricted to the default [`admin` user](../../reference/rbac#default-user).

 ### `/tessen` (GET) {#tessen-get}